-Figure 3: A Label Stack Entry
+Figure 3: A Label Stack Entry with TC and TTL Retained

-Label: Label value, 20 bits TC: Traffic Class, 3 bits S: Bottom of Stack, 1 bit TTL: Time To Live
+Label: Label value, 20 bits TC: Traffic Class, 3 bits S: Bottom of Stack, 1 bit TTL: Time To Live, 8 bits

 Further LSEs would be needed to encode NAIs.
 If a solution elects to retain the TC and TTL fields, it must address the requirement for the minimal number of LSEs.